Licensing for the Altium NEXUS Server consists of the following two components, that together comprise a two-tiered licensing system:

 Sign in to your Altium NEXUS Server through its browser-based interface.

-When signed in, the NEXUS Server's web interface will provide an alert indicating that the NEXUS Server is unlicensed.
-Select the Add License link to proceed to the Licenses page.
-Once there, to add a license click the button, and select from the cloud or file options.
+When signed in, you will be taken to the Licenses page of the interface and an alert banner at the top of the interface indicates that the NEXUS Server is unlicensed.
+To add a license click the button, and select from the cloud or file options.
 The From cloud option will load a list of licenses available to your company from the Altium portal, whereas the From file option will open a file browser for selecting and importing existing alf license files from disk.

 The Altium NEXUS Server will prompt that licensing is required.
 Choose whether to add licensing from the cloud, or from existing alf licensing files available locally.

 Altium Account credentials are required to connect to the web-based Altium Licensing portal when using the From Cloud option.
 Note that these credentials allow the License Server to communicate directly with your AltiumLive account for the initial acquisition of your company licenses, so the host machine – on which the Altium NEXUS Server is installed and running – needs access to the internet at this time.